rockysaikia730/MyPi/README.md

 - Multi Platform(Windows/macOS)
 - Simple UI
 - Minimum Latency
-- It costs can be as low as Rs 1500(www.robu.in)
+- Its cost can be as low as Rs 1299(https://robu.in/product/raspberry-pi-zero-w/)

 ## Required Hardware
 - Raspberry Pi with Raspbian installed on it.